Colorado

 NEWSROOM

-From News Directors to reporters, to writers, the key "front-line" people in the news department must be excellent writers, capable of working quickly and accurately to sum up the key elements of a news story and make it understandable and relevant to the audience.
-In today's new media, reporters must be able to write to all digital media, including social networks.
+From News Directors to reporters, writers and editors, the key "front-line" people in the news department must be excellent writers, capable of working quickly and accurately to sum up the key elements of a news story and make it understandable and relevant to the audience.
+Often reporters go out on their own to coveer a developing story, so they need to be able to operate mobile gear to not only get the information, but also to have the images that help explain the story.
+In today's new media, reporters must be able to create stories for all digital media, including social networks.

 MANAGEMENT | ADMINISTRATION

 It takes a lot of people behind the scenes to operate a broadcast station.
 Operations managers are key players at any station.
-They ensure a business runs efficiently and in compliance with all pertinent rules and regulations.
-The General Manager is the person responsible for the overall operation of a station's business model, including long-range planning, budgets and personnel.
+They ensure a business runs efficiently and in compliance with all pertinent FCC rules and regulations.
+The station manager is the person responsible for the overall operation of a station's business model, including long-range planning, budgets and personnel.
+There are also sales assistant who help organize and keep track of advertising campaigns, as well as administrative assistants who help upper management and department heads.

 ENGINEERING

 The staff of the Engineering department keeps the station on the air and the station’s physical property in good shape.
-The engineering department maintains the engineering and technical integrity of the station or station cluster and is familiar with transmitters, combiners and antenna systems.
+The engineering department not only maintains the mechanical and technical integrity of the station or station cluster, members are also familiar with transmitters, combiners and antenna systems.
 Engineers also manage large-scale projects such as studio builds or transmitter installations, and even have expertise in computer and telephone systems as well.
+There are many ways to learn these skills, including taking classes from the Society of Broadcast Engineers.

 ON AIR

 Announcers are a radio station's "voice" and are often the people with whom the public identifies.
-This person introduces programs and music, reads commercial copy and public service announcements, and is involved in the overall public presentation of the station.
-At smaller stations, many announcer positions are part-time and duties overlap into other areas.
+DJs, news anchors, traffic reporters are the heart of the state.
+They introduce programs and music, read commercial copy and public service announcements, and provide vital information in times of emergency.
+They all are the overall public presentation of the station.
+At smaller stations- TV and radio alike - many on air positions are part-time and duties overlap into other areas.
+Whether you're in television or radio, on air personalities must be prepared not only to do their job, you must remember that you're a public figure.
+Not only will you be on the air, but you'll be out in public representing the station.

 Upcoming Broadcasters Virtual Job Fair